cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

   -- https://en.wikipedia.org/wiki/Secure_Shell_Protocol

-**SSH** is the preferred method we use to work on remote server: it can be used to connect and to open a new terminal, retrieve files and executing commands.
+**SSH** is the preferred method we use to work on remote servers: it can be used to connect and to open a new terminal remotely, retrieve files and executing commands.
 In order to be able to work on a remote server with SSH, there are some conditions to be satisfied: